laravel/docs/precognition.md

 <a name="handling-precognitive-requests"></a>
 ### Handling Precognitive Requests

-Precognitive requests should be generally side-effect free.
+Precognitive requests should generally be side-effect free.
 This is where the Precognition "pattern" comes in.
-It is recommend that you consider the side-effects triggered in your application's middleware and form requests.
+It is recommend when you add Precognition to your routes that you consider the side-effects triggered in your application's middleware and form requests.
 If the side-effects present should be skipped for precognitive requests, you may need to add a conditional around the side-effect.

 As an example, if you are performing precognitive polling against an endpoint, we do not want to keep the user's session alive indefinitely.
 This is why, under the hood, Laravel does not persist or extend the session for precognitive requests.